caitpj/d100_d400_income_predict/README.md

 From the output of the above code, find and paste the URL into a browser.
 It should start with: `http://127.0.0.1:8888/?token=...`

-## Development
+#### Extra Steps for Development

 There are a few more steps needed if you want to develop this repo on your local machine.

 To ensure code quality, I use `pre-commit` hooks that run locally on your machine before every commit.
-This requires a local Conda environment on your host machine (not in Docker).
+As well as `pytest` for unit tests.
+These require a local Conda environment on your host machine (not in Docker).

 ### 1. Download and install Miniconda (if you don't have it already)

 - link: [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) installed on your machine (for local development and git hooks).

-### 2. This installs pre-commit, black, mypy, etc. based on environment.yml
+### 2. Install required packages based on environment.yml
     `conda env update --file environment.yml --prune`

 ### 3. initialize conda (will need to reset terminal)